python-control/python-control/doc/iosys.rst

 the signal range.
 Note that despite the similarity to slice notation, negative indices and step specifications are not supported.

-Using   these  various   forms  can   simplfy  the   specification  of interconnections.
+Using these various forms can simplify the specification of interconnections.
 For example, consider a process with inputs 'u' and 'v', each of dimension 2, and two outputs 'w' and 'y', each of dimension 2::

   P = ct.rss(